 This led many to worry that Cardano would struggle to attract developers as it requires a more niche and specified skill set, and Haskel is a more complex language than Solidity, making it harder to learn.
 Though thanks in part to IOG’s Plutus Pioneers course, thousands of developers have been attracted to the ecosystem and Cardano projects quickly started budding, laying to rest many of these concerns.

-Here is a look at Cardano’s ecosystem in August of 2021:
+Here is a look at Cardano’s ecosystem back in 2021:

-And here is how rapidly the DApp ecosystem has grown a year later in August 2022:
+And here is how rapidly the DApp ecosystem has grown as we head into 2024:

 Despite the crypto bear market and suppressed price action, development in the crypto industry is still thriving among many of the top layer 1 projects.
 The largest sector fuelling Cardano’s rapid growth are NFTs at 47.9%, which I found surprising.